id-Software/DOOM-3-BFG/README.md

 Once this is complete, by default you can find your Doom 3 BFG "base/" directory at ".wine/drive_c/GOG\ Games/DOOM\ 3\ BFG/base".

-Note that you may want to add the following line to the bottom of the default.cfg in whatever "base/" directory you use:
+Note that you may want to create a autoexec.cfg file in whatever "base/" directory you use with the following content:

 * set sys_lang "english"